 There are two types of vasectomies: surgical vasectomies and no-scalpel vasectomies.
-In both types of vasectomies, your doctor at Prince William Urology Associates injects a local anesthetic into your scrotum, numbing the area so you don’t feel the operation.
+In both types of vasectomies, Dr. Sajadi at Prince William Urology Associates will inject a local anesthetic into your scrotum, numbing the area so you don’t feel the operation.

-During a surgical vasectomy, your doctor makes tiny incisions at the top of both sides of your scrotum, allowing them access to the vasa deferensia.
-They then cut the tubes, tie them, or block them up using tiny clamps.
-If the tubes are cut, your doctor then cauterizes each end using heat, surgical clips, or a combination of both.
+During a surgical vasectomy, Dr. Sajadi makes tiny incisions at the top of both sides of your scrotum, allowing them access to the vasa deferensia.
+He will then cut the tubes, tie them, or block them up using tiny clamps.
+If the tubes are cut, he then cauterizes each end using heat, surgical clips, or a combination of both.

-Once the operation has been performed, your doctor may close the incision site using stitches or glue, or may even leave the incision to heal on its own.
+Once the operation has been performed, he may close the incision site using stitches or glue, or may even leave the incision to heal on its own.